Pocket/data-flows/common-utils/README.md

 There maybe situation during development where your working directory is not where the pyproject.toml is, you can set the path directly via the `PREFECT_PYPROJECT_PATH` environment variable.

-Since the deployment module imports data from the pyproject.toml on import, the module will need access to this file.
+Since the deployment module imports data from the pyproject.toml for usage, the module will need access to this file.
 The envar helps with that.

 We use this escape hatch for running the prefect cli since those commands need to run from the directory of the flow files.

 > NOTE: Setting this envar when running the deployment tools will result in errors because all other path config values in the pyproject.toml are expected to be absolute or relative to the current working directory.

 The main deliverable here is the `deploy-cli`.
 This will be installed in your Poetry Python environment.
+This provides the commands needed to leverage the deployment tools capabilities.

 Here is the help text: